Fractional Stock Trading Guide

 What Are Fractional Shares?

 Fractional stocks are exactly as they sound – a fraction of a single share in a company.
 Until the introduction of fractional shares in 2019, it was not possible to directly buy a slice of one share.
 Fractional stock trading allows you to use a small amount of capital to buy a percentage of one share, for example, 25% or 50%.
-This works in just the same way as when you trade Bitcoin, NFTs and other cryptocurrencies on Binance or Coinbase.
+This works in just the same way as when you trade Bitcoin, NFTs and other cryptocurrencies on Coinbase.
 You can spend a much smaller amount of money and buy a small slice of stock, instead of having to fork out thousands of pounds for a whole share.

 How Does Fractional Stock Trading Work?